 Specific entry requirements

-In addition to the requirements described above, there may be specific entry requirements required by the university offering the course or programme.These specific requirements are outlined in individual course or programme descriptions which can be found on the website of the university that offers it.
+In addition to the requirements described above, there may be specific entry requirements for the course or programme.These specific requirements are outlined in individual course or programme descriptions which can be found on the website of the university.
 You can go directly to these individual course or programme descriptions from your search results here at Universityadmissions.se.
 Just click on 'More information' next to each course and/or programme in your result list.
 Click on the picture below to see where the links are located:

 For further information, you can contact the university directly.
 Contact information can be found at the link 'List of Swedish universities' to the right.